Vishu-Nargunde99/PythonApp-Deploy-CICD-Jenkins/README.md

     - ssh build agent --> install
     - github --> install
 - Now restart the jenkins.
+Note : If you alredy installed plugins then skip this step .

 ## Step 4 : Create Job For python-app deployment
 - Click on "New Item"